ejaycoleman/monitoring/README.md

 In the project directory, run: <br>
 `docker-compose build` <br>
 `docker-compose up` <br>
-(If this project has been run before, ensure you run `docker-compose down` and `docker-compose build --no-cache` to recreate the prisma scheme)
+(If this project has been run before, ensure you run `docker-compose down` and `docker-compose build --no-cache` to recreate the prisma scheme) You may also need to prune the old containers due to the prisma v1->v2 upgrade. <br>

+If you continue to get errors, you may need to clear the mysql databse: `docker exec -it mysql bash`, followed by `mysql -u root -p` then enter the root password (it should be prisma).
+Finally, run `DROP DATABASE prisma`.
+After this, re-build and run the containers.

 ## Create a user
 go to [localhost:4000](http://localhost:4000) in your browser